rywndr/react-filemanager/README.md

 Sort by File Type and Size Feature: This feature provides users with additional flexibility in organizing and managing their files.
 Users may have specific requirements, such as grouping files of the same type together or identifying files based on their size.
 By incorporating the sort feature, the Multimedia Web App caters to these needs, enabling users to arrange and view files in a more meaningful and organized manner.

+The new features mentioned, such as the search feature, sort by file type and size feature, and additional information in the file list (extension, file type, and file size), are not necessarily innovative or groundbreaking.
+They are commonly found in many file management systems and applications.
+However, they are valuable and useful features that enhance the functionality and user experience of the application.
+While they may not be considered highly innovative or stand out in terms of uniqueness, they contribute to the overall usability and effectiveness of the application.

 # Explanation of Code Implementation:

 ## a.
 Search Feature Code: